jasonmccreary/blog-posts/2008-12-04-accordion_using_prototype.md

 ## The Merge

 In this case, I felt there were pieces of both solutions that were good.
-I decided to merge the two, and use Brian Crescimanno&rsquo;s as a base.
+I decided to merge the two, and use Brian Crescimanno's as a base.
 If you want more detail on the individual solutions, I suggest reviewing the articles above.
 As such, I have provided an outline of the changes:

-*   Updated stickman&rsquo;s horizontal functionality to Prototype 1.6.
+*   Updated stickman's horizontal functionality to Prototype 1.6.
 *   Made more *prototype-ish*.
-Code wasn&rsquo;t taking full advantage of Prototype.
+Code wasn't taking full advantage of Prototype.
 *   Refactored methods by grouping similar actions (e.g. toggle/clickHandler)
 *   Removed modification of `display` styles, used `height`/`width` consistently.
 *   Converted `initialize` parameter into an options hash.